 - In case of owning a Mac, check out these tips to keep the music playing when the laptop is closed.

 - For similar tips, do not hesitate to visit and even bookmark this Laptop & Computer Issues Hub.

 Sleep mode helps you turn off your computer’s system, or parts of it, at least until the time you don’t need them.

 For laptops, it helps save the battery, but for both PC and laptop, you can prevent burn-in for the monitor screen.

-With Windows operating system, there are several options you can use to conserve power when you’re not using your laptop or computer, like Sleep, Hibernate and/or Hybrid Sleep.
+With the Windows operating system, there are several options you can use to conserve power when you’re not using your laptop or computer, like Sleep, Hibernate, and/or Hybrid Sleep.

 Sleep is usually controlled by your display driver, so if this happens, there could be something preventing your laptop from going to sleep, so try the troubleshooting fixes below to resolve the issue.

 What to do if my laptop won’t go to sleep?

 - Install version 9 or 10 of the Intel Management Engine Interface (MEI) driver

 - Run the Windows 10 Show or Hide Updates troubleshooter package